-As an alternative to the procedure in subsection 1(a) above, the property owner may hire a licensed engineer or architect, possessing a current and active Florida license in a field similar to the nature of the work covered by the open or expired permit at issue and having at least three years experience in performing structural field inspections, to inspect the construction work subject to the open or expired building permit, direct any repairs necessary to comply with all permit requirements, then confirm compliance therewith by submitting a signed and sealed affidavit to the issuing building department.
-If any of the permitted work includes construction outside the engineer’s area of expertise, the owner or engineer may hire licensed engineers in the scope of the permitted work, who may direct any necessary repairs to comply with all permit requirements, then confirm compliance by submitting to the issuing building department a signed and sealed affidavit attesting to same.
-The building department issuing the permit shall either accept the signed and sealed affidavit or affidavits referenced in this subsection above in lieu of conducting their own final inspections, or shall conduct their own final inspections within five business days of receipt of the affidavit or affidavits, as satisfaction of all permit requirements and shall thereafter properly close the building permit.
+As an alternative to the procedure in subsection 1(a) above, the property owner may hire a licensed engineer or architect, possessing a current and active Florida license, experienced in designing, supervising or inspecting work of the nature of the work covered by the open or expired permit at issue and having at least three years’ experience in performing field inspections as to such work, to inspect the construction work subject to the open or expired building permit, direct any repairs necessary to comply with all permit requirements, then confirm compliance therewith by submitting an affidavit bearing the seal of the engineer or architect to the issuing building department.
+If any of the permitted work includes construction outside the engineer’s or architect’s area of expertise, the owner, engineer or architect may hire engineers or architects licensed in the scope of the permitted work, who may direct any necessary repairs to comply with all permit requirements, then confirm compliance by submitting to the issuing building department a signed and sealed affidavit attesting to same.
+The building department issuing the permit shall accept the affidavit or affidavits referenced in this subsection, as satisfaction of all permit requirements and shall thereafter close the building permit, unless they conduct their own final inspections within five business days of receipt of the affidavit or affidavits.

-The building department issuing the permit shall maintain a database listing contractors, architects and engineers who have contacted the building department for the purpose of being included in said database, which shall list names and contact information of contractors, architects and engineers available to perform the services referenced in subsections 1(a) and (b) above.
-Said database shall be available to any owner seeking a contractor, architect or engineer to perform the referenced services.
-Nothing herein shall preclude any owner from hiring a contractor, architect or engineer not in the database as long as the contractor, architect or engineer is licensed in a field relevant to the scope of inspection.

-The procedures in subsections 1(a) and (b) above shall apply regardless of whether the building permit is still open or has expired.
+(c) The procedures in subsections 1(a) and (b) above shall apply regardless of whether the building permit is still open or has expired.

-Notwithstanding any of the provisions above or elsewhere in this law, all building permits are automatically deemed properly closed without the need for any further action five years after expiration of the notice of commencement or last amendment thereto for the permitted project or, if no notice of commencement was recorded, then seven years after the date of the building permit.
-This section shall apply retroactively to all previously issued building permits as well as all permits issued after the effective date of this statute.

-The Florida Building Commission shall adopt rules and amend the applicable Florida Building Code to enact procedures designed to encourage owners to ensure permits are properly closed.
+A failure to properly close a building permit within five years after expiration of the date of recordation of the notice of commencement or last amendment thereto or, if no notice of commencement was recorded, then within seven years after the building permit was issued, shall not itself authorize the permitting authority to deny issuance of permits, issue notices of violation, or fine, penalize, sanction, or assess fees against a subsequent bona fide purchaser of the subject property for value.
+The permitting authority shall continue to have all rights and remedies against the property owner and contractor who obtained and subsequently failed to close the permit.
+The Florida Building Commission shall adopt rules and amend the applicable Florida Building Code to enact procedures designed to encourage property owners to ensure permits are properly closed.

 When issuing any building permit, the building department shall provide to the property owner a mandatory written notice in the following form: